-- There were no prime contractors identified as Asian-Pacific American- or Hispanic American-owned on City construction contracts (disparity index of "0" for each group). - Utilization was substantially lower than availability for Black American-, American Indian- and white woman-owned businesses as prime contractor on City construction contracts (substantial disparities). - The utilization and the availability of South Asian Americanowned businesses for City prime construction contracts were both very small.
+- There were no prime contractors identified as South Asian American-, Hispanic American- or American Indian-owned on City construction prime contracts (a disparity index of "0" for each group). - Utilization was also substantially lower than availability for Black American-, Asian Pacific American- and white womanowned businesses as prime contractor on City construction contracts (substantial disparities).